LaunchCodeEducation/launchcode-course-learning-objectives/unit2-java/lesson06.rst

 - Describe and use abstract classes and abstract methods
 - Explain how variable and parameter declaration relates to inheritance (i.e. how inheritance enables polymorphic behavior)
 - Use basic class diagrams to visualize and design class relationships
-- Write unit tests to test Java code that uses inheritance
+- Write unit tests to verify Java code that uses inheritance